buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_MemberTypeAnchoringBar.md

 # Pset_MemberTypeAnchoringBar

 Properties of anchoring bar.
-The anchoring bar is used to connect stay from pole to the foundation.
+The anchoring bar is used to connect stay from pole to the foundation.<!-- end of definition -->